jpreecedev/developerhandbook/src/pages/how-to-add-passportjs-google-oauth-strategy/index.md

 Before fleshing out the `verifyCallback` function, we will add our Google specific authentication and callback routes.

-In `google.js`, add the following to function calls as shown;
+In `google.js`, add the following two routes as shown;

 ```diff
 // Code omitted for brevity